sagarika2426/Namaste-React/Notes/Redux.md

 //reducer vs reducers
 when you are writing inside the store you are writeing reducer as it is a big reducer which can contain multiple small reducers but in slice its reducers as there are multiiple small fns

+Redux uses immer library behind the scene which compare the old state and the new state and gives you the new state Immer simplifies handling immutable data structures
+- in old redux we cant mutate the state and returning is mandetory but in new redux we ave to mutate the state